LetCompliance

 Lapsed Gas Safety Certificate

 Easy to miss.
 It renews annually.
 You're busy.
 The date slips past.
-You've just invalidated your Section 21 and broken the law.
+You've just blocked most Section 8 possession grounds (Section 21 was abolished on 1 May 2026) and broken the law.

 Expired EICR